DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     Normally, to provide the entity tables's name as a persisten unit, we should fill its name when [configured in an EntityManagerFactory](https://docs.oracle.com/cd/E19798-01/821-1841/bnbrj/index.html).

+    Another way to configure persistence unit is that we will create a configuration file named as **persistence.xml**, which should be placed in the META-INF folder.
+Obviously, add the META-INF directory to the classpath of our application.

 5. Entity

     An entity is a lightweight persistent domain object.
 Each entity class will represent a table in our database, and an entity's instance will contain the data of a single row of that table.